speeduino/wiki.js/Secondary_Serial_IO_interface.md

 title: Secondary_Serial_IO_interface
 description:
 published: true
-date: 2020-02-23T00:40:49.546Z
+date: 2020-12-16T23:49:26.641Z
 tags:
+editor: markdown
+dateCreated: 2020-01-06T01:37:19.933Z
 ---

 Overview
 --------

-The Arduino Mega2560 version of Speeduino supports the use of Serial3 for supplemetry IO.The proposed STM32 and Teensy3.5 versions use Serial2 .
+The Arduino Mega2560 version of Speeduino supports the use of Serial3 for supplemetry IO.
+The STM32F4XX and Teensy3.5/6 versions use Serial2 .
 On a Mega 2560 Serial3 can be found on the board at pins 14 and 15.The connection speed is 115200baud.
 Supplementry IO via Canbus is under development for Teensy and Mega2560 mcu types.
 The use of canbus will also enable more advanced features to be added in the future.

 Settings
 --------